holidahHM/yolo/explanation.md

 **Inspect Pods and Deployments:**

 Ensure that all your pods are running as expected:
+For this project , you use LoadBalancer Service to expose pods  for both backend and client in your Kubernetes configuration:

 ```bash
 kubectl get pods